 The 10-month fellowships will include a salary of at least $40,000, continued access to graduate school travel funds, and the same health benefits as Baylor faculty.
 The postdoctoral fellowships will be guaranteed for one year, but may be renewable for up to two years in some departments.
 Successful fellows will benefit from a year of postdoctoral job security as well as a year of considerable teaching experience—both which will strengthen their competitiveness on the job market.

-The A&S doctoral students who began their doctoral work in 2018-2019 or 2019-2020 and graduate in 2022-2023 (4 or 5 active years after beginning their degree) are eligible.
-Students who anticipate eligibility should submit a brief letter of intent, which includes the endorsement of their Graduate Program Director, and their C.V. to the Baylor Graduate School by Fall 2022 (details TBA).
-After confirmation of their 2022-2023 graduation, the Baylor Graduate School will work with the College of A&S and relevant department chairs to offer 20 teaching fellowships to 20 students from the pool of eligible students.
+Currently, Baylor doctoral students within programs relevant to the participating colleges who began their doctoral work in 2018-2019 or after and will complete their degrees within 5 active years of enrollment are eligible.
+Students who anticipate eligibility should submit a brief letter of intent, which includes the endorsement of their Graduate Program Director, and their c.v. to the Baylor Graduate School by Fall 2022 (details TBA).
+After confirmation of their 2022-2023 graduation, the Baylor Graduate School will work with the relevant colleges and department chairs to offer a limited number of postdoctoral teaching fellowships for 2023-2024.

 - Strong incentive for graduate students to complete their degree within a timely fashion

 - Because it is competitive, allows participating colleges and departments the ability to choose the best applicants to fit current teaching needs

 - Advantageous to undergraduate students, as it provides a deeper pool of well-qualified PhD instructors who are already experienced teaching Baylor students

 - Advantageous to doctoral students, as it prepares new PhDs for the competitive job market and provides temporary postdoctoral job security with a living salary and benefits.